Implementing Bogoliubov Transformations Beyond the Shale-Stinespring Condition: Implementation: Extended

 is linearly independent.
-Now, \eqref{eq:bNset} is just the image of the set
+But \eqref{eq:bNset} is just the image of the set

-under a one--mode Bogoliubov transformation $ \UUU_{k,\cV}: \sF(\{\bof_k\}) \to \sH_k $ (defined as $ \UUU_{j,\cV} $ in \eqref{eq:bosonicbogoliubovimplementer}), where $ \sF(\{\bof_k\}) $ is the one--mode Fock space over $ \bof_k $.
+under a one-mode Bogoliubov transformation $ \UUU_{k,\cV}: \sF(\{\bof_k\}) \to \sH_k $ (defined as $ \UUU_{j,\cV} $ in \eqref{eq:bosonicbogoliubovimplementer}).
 For a finite number $ m $ of modes, Bogoliubov transformations can always be implemented by unitary operators, as then the operator $ v: \CCC^m \to \CCC^m $ is always Hilbert--Schmidt.
-Now, \eqref{eq:aNset} is an orthogonal set with no vector being 0, so its image \eqref{eq:bNset} under the unitary $ \UUU_{k,\cV} $ is also orthogonal with no vector being 0, and hence it is linearly independent.
-This finishes the proof.\\ \end{proof}
+Now, \eqref{eq:aNset} is an orthogonal set with no vector being 0, so its image \eqref{eq:bNset} under $ \UUU_{k,\cV} $ is also orthogonal with no vector being 0, and hence it is linearly independent.\\ \end{proof}